Emory Cohen

 Emory Isaac Cohen (born March 13, 1990) is an American actor.
 He made his feature film debut in Afterschool (2008).
 He is best known for his roles as AJ Cross in Derek Cianfrance's film The Place Beyond the Pines (2012), Tony Fiorello in John Crowley's film Brooklyn (2015), and Homer in the Netflix series The OA (2016).

 Early life

 Cohen was born in Manhattan, New York, New York, the only child of Donna (née Ackerman), a director of a preschool, and Noel Cohen, a music teacher.
-He is Jewish, and is a fourth generation New Yorker whose ancestors emigrated from Russia.
-Cohen made his stage debut as Mr. Peachum in a school production of The Threepenny Opera at the Robert F. Wagner Jr. Scondary School for Arts and Technology, under the direction of Alma Whitney and Oskar Sarasky.
+He is Jewish and is a fourth generation New Yorker whose ancestors immigrated from Russia.
+Cohen made his stage debut as Mr. Peachum in a school production of The Threepenny Opera at the Robert F. Wagner Jr. Secondary School for Arts and Technology, under the direction of Alma Whitney and Oskar Sarasky.

 He graduated from Elisabeth Irwin High School in 2008 and received a full scholarship to study acting at the University of the Arts in Philadelphia, Pennsylvania.
 He trained at UArts for two years before dropping out to study acting in New York.